yordan-hristov/mkit-trainings/quests/1-oop-fp-vcs/VCS/README.md

 ## Assessment #1 - Branches And Commits

-In this assessment you are provided with the function `git()`.
+In this assessment you are provided with the object `vcs`.
 Your tasks are to:

 - Create a new branch

-- Change the `git()` function is such way that it returns the string `"Git is a DevOps tool used for source code management."`
+- And new property called `git` that has a value `"Git is a DevOps tool used for source code management."`

 - Commit the changed file